 The development of the concept of juvenile delinquency.
 The extent and nature of delinquent behavior and efforts at explanation and control.

-The major focus of this course is on how to study and analyze crime from a sociological perspective.
-Emphasis will be placed on learning and applying sociological explanations for crime, along with considering the interrelationships between the nature of crime and the nature of society.
-Developing each student’s ability to evaluate critically the information we have about a crime, including mass media portrayals and official crime statistics, is another goal of the course.
-Thus, “debunking”popular myths about crime will be a frequent task of the class.
-Finally, students will be encouraged to become more “reflective” in their views about the nature of crime in society, in an effort to counteract the many popular misconceptions, which currently guide public debate.
-Students will be expected to prepare for class discussion on a regular basis,prepare written assignments, and take exams.
+The primary focus of this course is on how to study and analyze crime from a sociological perspective.
+Along with considering the interrelationships between the nature of crime and the nature of society, students will learn and apply sociological explanations for crime.
+Another goal of the course is to develop each student’s ability to evaluate critically available information about crime, including mass media portrayals and official crime statistics.
+Finally, students will be encouraged to become more reflective in their views about the nature of crime in society in an effort to counteract popular misconceptions that frequently guide public debate.
+Students will be expected to read academic and non-academic texts, prepare written assignments, and take exams.
 Back to top.